One Stop Systems – Consenus Indicates Potential 223.7% Upside

-One Stop Systems found using ticker (OSS) have now 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 6 and 3.5 calculating the mean target price we have 4.5.
-Given that the stocks previous close was at 1.39 this would indicate that there is a potential upside of 223.7%.
-The 50 day MA is 1.54 and the 200 day MA is 2.14.
-The company has a market capitalisation of $24m.
-Company Website: http://www.onestopsystems.com
+One Stop Systems with ticker code (OSS) have now 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 6 and 3.5 calculating the mean target price we have 4.5.
+Now with the previous closing price of 1.39 this now indicates there is a potential upside of 223.7%.
+There is a 50 day moving average of 1.47 and the 200 day MA is 2.13.
+The company has a market capitalisation of $22m.
+Find out more information at: http://www.onestopsystems.com

 One Stop Systems designs, manufactures, and markets custom high-speed computing systems for high-performance edge computing applications in the United States and internationally.
 Its systems are built using the graphical processing unit (GPU) and solid-state flash technologies.
 The company provides GPU appliances that are fully integrated computer clusters; GPU expansion units, which could add hundreds or thousands of computing cores with hundreds of teraflops of computing performance to virtually any OEM server; flash storage and network appliances that are networked storage appliances optimized for the environment and system software of its customers; and flash storage arrays, which provide hundreds of terabytes of storage and millions of input/output operations per second with flash memory.
 It also offers servers for PCI express-over-cable expansion; desktop expansion appliances in various configurations that add input/output flexibility to any user’s desktop system; PCIe expansions; industrial and panel PCs; and ruggedized mobile high-performance compute devices that meet the specialized requirement for devices deployed at the edge in various environmental conditions.
 The company sells its products to multinational companies, governmental agencies, and technology providers through its web site, web store, direct sales team, and OEM focused sales, as well as through a network of resellers and distributors.
 One Stop Systems was founded in 1998 and is headquartered in Escondido, California.